MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/Set-PSSessionConfiguration.md

 ### -MaximumReceivedDataSizePerCommandMB

 Specifies the limit on the amount of data that can be sent to this computer in any single remote command.
 Enter the data size in megabytes (MB).
-The default is 50 MB.
+The default is `50`.

 If a data size limit is defined in the configuration type that is specified in the **ConfigurationTypeName** parameter, the limit in the configuration type is used.
 The value of this